 5. You can also set a Default User Category for when accessing the My Profile screen.

-6. If you do not want to Display student search screen by default, selecting any screen that pulls students will skip the search screen and list students in either a Simple List or Customized List depending on the preference explained in step 7.
+6. If you do not want to Display student search screen by default, selecting any screen that pulls students will skip the search screen and list students in either a Simple List or Customized List depending on the preference selected below.
+Select the check box to ensure you have the ability to search for select students.

 7. Upon conducting a search, the resulting students will display in the customized list if you select for it to show by default using the Display customized list by default (and have selected to Display student search screen by default).
 If you have opted out of a default search screen, the Customized list will appear automatically.
 If you do not want the customized list to display by default, the Simple List will display instead.